FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/overview/overview.rst

 web pages*, PDF documents, and other forms of output in such a way that no actual web programming or PDF publishing experience is necessary AND is still human-readable.
 In this way, reStructured Text can literally be written once and then exported to lots of different formats and platforms.
-Comprable web programming and PDF authoring tools are not, in the opinion of this author, readable by the average person and cannot be easily translated between output formats whereas "reStructured Text" is.
+Comparable web programming and PDF authoring tools are not, in the opinion of this author, readable by the average person and cannot be easily translated between output formats whereas "reStructured Text" is.